ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/copilot/index.md

 ### Date Range Filtering

-Use the dual range slider to filter live data by a custom date range.
-The slider automatically adjusts to the available data range.
+Use the date input fields to filter data by selecting a custom start and end date.
+The date inputs are constrained to the available data range.

 ### Seat Data Active User Filtering